 Dick Cheney served four Republican presidents and spent six terms in the House.
 The former vice president specialized in defense, energy and the Middle East.

 Answer questions and see how you rank against other players.Play Now

-Politician.
-Dick Cheney was born on January 30, 1941, in Lincoln, Nebraska, to parents Richard Herbert Cheney, a soil-conservation agent, and Marjorie Lauraine Dickey Cheney, a former softball player.
+Politician and Vice President of the United States Richard Bruce "Dick" Cheney was born on January 30, 1941, in Lincoln, Nebraska, to parents Richard Herbert Cheney, a soil-conservation agent, and Marjorie Lauraine Dickey Cheney, a former softball player.
+Both of his parents were Democrats.
 Cheney grew up in Casper, Wyoming, a town he would later describe as being idyllic with a classic 1950s feel.
 It was there that he met his high school sweetheart and future wife, Lynne Vincent.

 profile name: Dick Cheney profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.